Queen Esther, Purim and Her Grave!

 According to Tourist Israel, Purim is one of the most widely celebrated festivals in Israel.

-At first glance, the Jewish calendar seems to be strewn with solemn sacred occasions.
+When you look at all of the holidays within Judaism, they seem to be strewn with solemn sacred occasions.
 Many holidays do command reverence in its most solemn forms, such as atonement.

 Then there’s Purim.

 It's the ultimate heroine story-- it could actually be a HUGE movie production, a modern (or ancient) day tale where a female star saves an entire people from the bad guy and off with his head!